Alice Rollins-Crane: Time in Alaska and the Yukon

-Rollins-Crane became the domestic partner of William Galpin, an author and miner living in Dawson City.
+Rollins-Crane became the domestic partner of William Galpin, a writer and miner living in Dawson City.
 In 1903, however, she launched a lawsuit against him for assault and threatening to kill her.
-According to her testimony, she and Galpin had become estranged when they disputed over the authorship of The Widow of Dawson, both claiming to be the author.
+According to her testimony, she and Galpin had become estranged when they disputed over the authorship of The Widow of Dawson, both claiming to be the writer.
 She sent the manuscript to publishers, and he ordered it sent back.
 The assault charges against Galpin were dismissed on May 13, 1903.
 However, Galpin would later charge Alice with perjury.